 Since 1935, the MIT sailing pavilion has been where thousands in the Boston area have learned and perfected sailing and racing on the Charles River.

-The Charles River Sailing Academy at the MIT Sailing Pavilion is open to sailors who are entering grades 6 through 12, and is led by MIT Sailing Coach and former U.S. Sailing Team Coach Mike Kalin and his staff of qualified and experienced instructors.
+The Charles River Sailing Academy at the MIT Sailing Pavilion is open to sailors aged 11-16, and is led by MIT Sailing Coach and former U.S. Sailing Team Coach Mike Kalin and his staff of qualified and experienced instructors.

 415 361 1287